joshnuss/1000experiments.dev/posts/131-command-store-with-live-updating.md

 <input type="color" bind:value={$store.settings.background} on:blur={save}/>
 ```

-The `save()` function is only called after we leave the field, that avoid creating a command on each key press:
+The `save()` function is only called after we leave the field, that avoids creating a command on each key press:

 ```javascript
 function save() {